-Professionals agree that siblings of disabled children can suffer emotional, psychological and social impacts.
-But anecdotal evidence suggests it’s not all negative, says Annie Makoff.
+Professionals agree that siblings of disabled children can suffer emotional, psychological and social impacts but anecdotal evidence suggests it’s not all negative.

 London-based Carolyn Whitehorne describes her childhood with her autistic younger sister as ‘a blast’: ‘We just got on really well,’ she recalls.
 ‘I used to look after her most evenings until my mum got home from work, but I didn’t see it as a compromise, it was just part of being an older sister.’

 And British actress and comedian Sally Phillips was initially worried about the impact Ollie, her son with Down’s Syndrome, would have on her middle child Luke.
 But after speaking to siblings of disabled children, she realised there were a lot of positives to the relationship too.
 Speaking recently to Radio 4, she said:

 ‘I started obsessively collecting siblings of special needs children, but once I got to 10, I found they were unbelievably sorted people.’

 But according to Dr Janine Coates, senior lecturer in Psychology at Nottingham Trent University, research has shown that siblings of disabled children tend to experience higher levels of stress, loneliness and depression.